When a Pet Dies

 Again, a child's age, maturity level, and questions will help determine whether to offer a clear and simple explanation for what's going to happen.
 If so, it's OK to use words like "death" and "dying" or to say something like "The veterinarian will give our pet a shot that first puts it to sleep and then stops the heart from beating."
 Many kids want a chance to say goodbye beforehand, and some may be old enough or emotionally mature enough to be there to comfort the pet during the process.

 If you do have to euthanize your pet, be careful about saying the animal went "to sleep" or "got put to sleep."
-Young kids tend to interpret events literally, so this can conjure up scary misconceptions about sleep or surgery and anesthesia.
+Young kids tend to take things literally, so this can conjure up scary ideas about sleep or surgery and anesthesia.

 If the pet's death is more sudden, calmly explain what has happened.
 Be brief, and let your child's questions guide how much information you provide.